DarkSector/AVR/README.md

 $ sudo aptitude install avra
 ```
 Otherwise you can build it.
 You need to grab the source and build it yourself.
 It's not that hard.

+##Assembler tutorial
+I haven't got around to writing my own tutorials yet, but here's a guide that can help you with that.
+It's by ATMEL.
+You can find it [here](http://www.atmel.com/Images/doc1022.pdf)